A Peculiar Solar System Has Scientists Rethinking Theories Of How Planets Form

 "That could happen in something like 100 years," Boss says.

-Gradually sticking together enough material piece-by-piece to form a planet could take, say, a million years or more — way too long to create a Jupiter-sized planet around a low-mass star like the red dwarf in this study, Boss says.
+Gradually sticking together enough material piece by piece to form a planet could take, say, 1 million years or more — way too long to create a Jupiter-size planet around a low-mass star like the red dwarf in this study, Boss says.

 That's because the creation of such a puny star would leave only a paltry disk of dust and gas that moved at a snail's pace and eventually disappeared.
 "Just nothing happens within the time period over which we believe these disks last," Boss explains.
 "You just run out of time."